-(a) Large-scale buildings (with a total floor area of more than 2,000 m), both residential and non-residential, are mandated to conform to the energy performance standard.
+(a) Large-scale buildings (with a total floor area of more than 2,000 m2), both residential and non-residential, are mandated to conform to the energy performance standard.

-(b) Medium-scale buildings (with a total floor area of at least 300 m and less than $2,000 \text{ m}^2$ ) are mandated to report conformance to the energy performance standard.
+(b) Medium-scale buildings (with a total floor area of at least 300 m^2 and less than 2,000 m^2) are mandated to report conformance to the energy performance standard.

-(c) For small-scale buildings (with a total floor area less than 300 m), conformance to the energy performance standard is a best effort obligation.
+(c) For small-scale buildings (with a total floor area less than 300 m2), conformance to the energy performance standard is a best effort obligation.